WastelandHeroes/wastelandheroes.github.io/_posts/2015-11-10-Outcome-22:-Was-it-all-just-a-Ruse.md

 layout: post
 categories:
 - outcome
+title: "Outcome 22: Was it all just a ruse?"
 ---

 The party spends some time talking to the refugee elves from which they learn